2022 United States infant formula shortage: Use of alternative foods

 Some parents watered down the formula to stretch their supply.
 Doctors warn that this practice can upset the sodium balance in infants' bodies and cause dangerous brain swelling and seizures.
 Doctors also warned that this practice can also result in too much potassium being retained, which could increase the risk of cardiac conductive abnormalities.

 Other parents introduced cow's milk, almond or soy milk, juice, or solids before their children are developmentally ready.
 Doctors warned that giving cow's milk to babies under one year old is unhealthy, as cow's milk does not have enough iron to support brain development, and the heavier solute load in cow's milk makes the kidneys work harder.
 Feeding cow's milk to infants under a year old can also trigger allergies and intestinal bleeding.
 Doctors stated that, under extreme circumstances, babies older than six months can be given whole cow's milk for a few days.

 Google searches for homemade formula recipes increased by 2400%, and a formula recipe from the 1950s circulated online, as doctors warned of the dangers of trying to make formula at home, including possibilities for dangerous contamination, and nutrient and electrolyte imbalances which may lead to severe malnutrition and death.

 Hospitalizations

 Children in several states were hospitalized as a result of the shortage.
 In Tennessee, two children requiring an amino-acid-based formula due to short bowel syndrome were hospitalized.
 They had been eating EleCare, an Abbott product manufactured in the shut-down Sturgis plant.
 In South Carolina, four infants were hospitalized, three due to poor reactions to new formulas and one due to mineral imbalances in a homemade formula.
 A hospital in Atlanta also reported treating infants affected by the shortage.

 Bot usage

-There were reports of people using Internet bots to continuously search the web for formula available for online purchase.
+There were reports of people using Internet bots to continuously search the web for formulas available for online purchase.
 Some people used bots to resell the scarce product at a steep markup, while others set them up as a free service for parents struggling to find available products.